triflicacid/c-vm/docs/Assembler.md

 The validity of the digits is dependent upon the radix chosen e.g. `Fh` is valid, but `F` is not.

 Digits may be seperated by underscores `_`.

+Numbers containing `.` will be treated as floating-point.

 ## Labels